2019 SMU Mustangs football team

 The 2019 SMU Mustangs football team represented Southern Methodist University during the 2019 NCAA Division I FBS football season.
 The Mustangs were led by second-year head coach Sonny Dykes and played their home games at Gerald J. Ford Stadium in University Park, Texas, a separate city within the city limits of Dallas.
 They competed as members of the West Division of the American Athletic Conference.

 The Mustangs started the season 8–0, their first 8–0 start to a season since 1982.
 The team's non-conference schedule was capped off with a 41–38 victory over rival TCU, their first victory over the Horned Frogs since 2011.
 Following a 48–21 victory over the South Florida Bulls in week 5, the Mustangs entered the AP Poll at no. 24, their first poll ranking since the team received the NCAA's death penalty in February 1987.
 The team's first loss of the season would come on November 2 against the Memphis Tigers.
 The team went on to play in the Boca Raton Bowl, falling to Florida Atlantic.

-Previous season

-The Mustangs finished the 2018 season 5–7, 4–4 in The American play to finish in fourth place.
-The Mustangs were ineligible for postseason play and thus were not invited to any bowl game.